hphuongdhsp/retinaface/README.md

 ```
 to upload your package and enter your credentials for the account you registered on the real PyPI.

-Apter uploading your work, you can install by
+After uploading your work, you can install by

 ```